-Key Role Definitions
+1.1 Key Role Definitions

-Senior Responsible Officer - the Senior Responsible Officer (SRO) provides senior management oversight of the use of RIPA and provides assurance and integrity for the process.
+Senior Responsible Officer - a Senior Responsible Officer (SRO) provides senior management oversight of the use of RIPA and provides assurance and integrity for the process.
 This will include oversight of authorisations, errors, reporting, training and inspection.